 For the most part, hollies are extremely hardy, suffering from few pests or diseases.
 In fact, most problems that do occur are usually associated with other factors, such as environmental conditions.
 However, pests and diseases damaging holly bushes can happen so it's important to become familiar with the most common ones for help in prevention as well as treatment.

 Holly tree pests such as scale, mites, and holly leaf miner are the most commonly seen affecting hollies.

 - Scale - While light infestations of scale can usually be controlled by hand, scale control for heavier infestations generally requires the use of horticultural oil.
 This is usually applied prior to new growth to kill both adults and their eggs.

 - Mites - Spider mites are common causes of discoloration and speckling of holly foliage.
 While introducing natural predators, such as ladybugs into the landscape can help minimize their numbers, a nice healthy dose of soapy water or insecticidal soap sprayed regularly on plants can also help keep these pests at bay.

 - Leaf Miner - The holly leaf miner can cause unsightly yellow to brown trails throughout the center of leaves.
 Infested foliage should be destroyed and treatment with a foliar insecticide is often required for leaf miner control.

 Most diseases of holly can be attributed to fungus.
 The two most prevalent fungal holly tree diseases are tar spot and cankers.

-Tar spot usually occurs with moist, cool springtime temperatures.
-This disease begins as small yellow spots on the leaves, which eventually become reddish brown to black in color and drop out, leaving holes in the foliage.
+- Tar Spot - Tar spot usually occurs with moist, cool springtime temperatures.
+This disease begins as small, yellow spots on the leaves, which eventually become reddish brown to black in color and drop out, leaving holes in the foliage.
 Always remove and destroy infected foliage.

 Environmental Diseases of Holly